Be’la Dona and Beauty Pill Team Up to Bring Go-Go Back to U Street

 Even though Eastman knows the genre will never be as prevalent as it was in its 1980s prime, he says the shows have been received well.
 “A lot of go-go artists are older now, we’re not having the fights at shows anymore—but they have the same energy.”

 Clark is looking forward to the show but recognizes that he’ll be playing with go-go legends.
 “I’m fully expecting it to be humiliating in the best way,” he says.
-“Some bands see it as a competition with other band their performing with.
+“Some bands see it as a competition with the other band they’re performing with.
 I’m excited to be destroyed.”

 Despite Clark’s feelings of inadequacy, Beauty Pill is the perfect band to open for a go-go powerhouse like Be’la Dona.
 After all, lyrics from the band’s song “Afrikaner Barista” signal go-go’s emphatic return to U Street—“I’m here again, I’m here again, I’m here again, I’m here again.”